adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/concepts.md

 For example, if you use the Facebook SDK for authentication, your app will seamlessly switch over into the Facebook app and ask you to authorize your client application before switching you back to your client application.

-You should use the IdP SDK when developing an app that will be released on the app store.
+You should use the identity provider SDK when developing an app that will be released on the app store.
 The identity providers will advise you to use their SDK and it provides the best experience for your end users.

+> The Azure App Service Authentication / Authorization service works with any App Service, including web apps and API apps.
+It's not just for Mobile Apps.

 ## Authentication Providers